Tomev/qcflow/docs/source/llms/index.rst

                         Tool Calling Models
                     </div>
                     <p>
-                        Learn how to build a simple tool-calling model using MLflow's <code>ChatModel</code>.
+                        Learn how to build a simple tool-calling model using QCFlow's <code>ChatModel</code>.
                     </p>
                 </a>
             </div>